 (The commands to use are

-Using the standard CUPS GUI administration tool, the information in your textbook, and the configuration information provided below, create a default printer setup for your computer that will print to the HP laser printer in our classroom.
+Using the standard CUPS GUI administration tool, the information in your textbook, and the configuration information provided below, create a default printer setup for your computer that will print to your home printer.

 That printer is attached to a Windows server.